Last Updated On:

 Image via Instagram

 Twitter can be considered as the premier micro-blogging website.
 Share brief bits of information or content (called tweets) and follow other people.

+If you care about your social media reputation, you definitely can’t ignore Twitter.
 From a business perspective, you can use it to interact with your customers and respond to their complaints and queries, directly.
-Just look at USPS.

 Image via Twitter